BlockchainCommons/Research/papers/bcr-2024-006-envelope-graph.md

 ]
 ```

-This may be considered the "canonical" format for representing graphs in Gordian Envelope, where each node and edge is a single assertion about the graph identifier.
+This may be considered the proposed "canonical" format for representing graphs in Gordian Envelope, where each node and edge is a single assertion about the graph identifier.

 Things to note about this representation: